 High school students often imagine a career as a doctor.
 Maybe it’s because they or someone they love has been through a challenging medical experience; maybe they have always been interested in the human body and how it works; maybe they’ve spent a lot of time watching “Grey’s Anatomy” on Netflix.
 Whatever the reason, many students talk about being premed in college.
 What exactly does that mean and what are some ways to make that dream a reality?

-Students hoping to go to medical school after college will need to take a number of prerequisite courses during college.
-Every medical school has its own requirements; however, in general, they are looking for a full year of biology, physics and English, two full years of chemistry including organic chemistry and a semester of biochemistry.
+Students hoping to go to medical school after college will need to take several prerequisite courses during college.
+Every medical school has its own requirements; however, in general, they are looking for a full year of biology, physics, and English, two full years of chemistry including organic chemistry, and a semester of biochemistry.

 As a high school student considering which colleges might best open the door to medical school, remember the importance of performing well academically.
 Perhaps students should consider attending a college where they fall in the top 25 percent of applicants so they have a better chance of excelling academically, and may even receive a merit scholarship and thus be able to save towards the cost of medical school.
 Students who are performing well academically may also get more opportunities to engage in undergraduate research.
 Participating in research as an undergraduate and being published in a scientific journal or presenting at a conference are excellent medical school resume boosters.
 Students may have better access to these experiences at a liberal arts college where they are not competing with graduate students for lab work.